ypinhsuan/tp/docs/DeveloperGuide.md

 A key purpose of the undo/redo feature is to prevent the accidental loss of data due to wrongly executed commands.

-As such, it was decided that only commands that alter the data in Tutor's Pet would have their state saved, since commands that do not alter the data of Tutor's Pet would not have any data that would be irrecoverable from an earlier state.
+As such, it was decided, only commands that alter the data in Tutor's Pet would have their state saved, since commands that do not alter the data of Tutor's Pet would not have any data that would be irrecoverable from an earlier state.

 ### Command Recall Feature